opentensor/bits/bits/BIT-0011-Recycle-UID.md

 ## Rationale

 The change aligns with the existing recycling pattern used in `do_recycle_alpha` and maintains consistency with pre-DTAO TAO recycling on root.
-By reducing `SubnetAlphaOut`, the recycled ALPHA becomes available for future distribution rather than being permanently destroyed.
+By reducing `SubnetAlphaOut`, the recycled ALPHA becomes available for future distribution rather than being permanently "destroyed".

 ## Backwards Compatibility